Configuration¶

 Resolution order¶

-For every AI-powered command, agent and model are resolved in this order:
+For AI-powered commands, agent and model are resolved in this order:

 | Priority | Source |